 Process for Communication by Interested Parties with the Board.
 The Board has established a process whereby interested parties may communicate with the Board and/or with any individual director.
 Interested parties, including shareholders, may send communications in writing, addressed to the Board or an individual director, c/o the Corporate Secretary, Transocean Ltd. c/o Reichlin & Hess Rechtsanwälte, Hofstrasse 1A, CH-6300, Zug, Switzerland.
 The Corporate Secretary will forward these communications as appropriate to the addressee depending on the facts and circumstances outlined in the communication.
 The Board has directed the Corporate Secretary not to forward certain items such as spam, junk mailings, product inquiries, resumes and other forms of job inquiries, surveys and business solicitations.
-Additionally, the Board has advised the Corporate Secretary not to forward material that is illegal or threatening, but to make the Board aware of such material which it may request be forwarded, retained or destroyed at the Board's discretion.
+Additionally, the Board has advised the Corporate Secretary not to forward director be forwarded, retained or destroyed at the Board's discretion.